 With that said, we researched the best ticketing systems based on pricing for small businesses, ease of use, automatic ticket creation and sorting, and integration with third-party marketing.
 From the large field of contenders we checked out, the following six stood out, each for various reasons you can read about here.

-Freshdesk was created in 2010 after the founders’ frustrating customer service experience with a broken TV.
-Since then, the company has developed a variety of communication, sales, and marketing tools under the umbrella of Freshworks.
+Freshdesk was created in 2010, and since then, the company has developed a variety of communication, sales, and marketing tools under the umbrella of Freshworks.
 Although Freshdesk can scale to support businesses of all sizes, its ease of use, affordable pricing, and enterprise-level automations make it a perfect choice for small businesses.

 Freshdesk also uses automation to help you eliminate repetitive tasks and focus on tickets that need more attention.
 You can send customers automatic email notifications based on their ticket status, perform multiple actions on a ticket with a single click, or set tickets to automatically move to the next stage based on time and event triggers.
-It even comes with agent collision detection to prevent more than one agent from working on the same ticket, as well as gamification features that motivate agents to meet their goals.
+It even comes with agent collision detection to prevent more than one agent from working on the same ticket.

 Freshdesk’s paid plans offer integrations with many platforms, including Google Apps, JIRA, live chat apps, Zoho CRM, FreshBooks, QuickBooks, Dropbox, OneDrive, Mailchimp, SurveyMonkey, and many others through Zapier.

-Freshdesk offers three paid plans suitable for small to medium businesses; a pretty full-featured free plan is also available.
-A 21-day free trial unlocks all of the features, including those of the Estate plan, below.
+Freshdesk offers three paid plans suitable for small to medium businesses — a pretty full-featured free plan is also available.
+A 21-day free trial unlocks all of the features, including those of the Enterprise plan, below.

 - Email ticketing

 - Trend report

 - $15 per agent per month when billed annually or $18 monthly